 How to use a DMS to manage your document workflow?

-1. Version control
+1. Revision control

 A DMS can provide revision control features that allow multiple users to work on the same document simultaneously and track changes made by different users.
-It helps ensure that the document’s final version is accurate and up to date.
+It helps ensure that the document’s final revision is accurate and up to date.

 2. Review and approval

 A DMS enables users to track the review and approval process for documents.
-It includes the ability to assign tasks, set deadlines, send reminders and monitor progress.
+It includes the ability to assign tasks, set deadlines, send reminders, and monitor progress.

-Users can use a DMS to distribute the final version of a document to the appropriate individuals, teams, or external parties.
+Users can use a DMS to distribute the final revision of a document to the appropriate individuals, teams, or external parties.
 They can manage this manually by sending a link to the document or setting up automated distribution based on its content or other criteria.

 A DMS can provide tools for collaboration, such as the ability to share documents with team members and track changes.
 Moreover, it improves team communication, especially for engineering projects with multiple stakeholders.